 A little theoretical medicine ...

 One could, for example, point to the fact that traditional herbs still occupy today as well as they once did, against diseases that do not receive resistance (such as atherosclerosis , diabetes and other civilization diseases).
-Or the fact that cancer is at the border between infections and civilization diseases because it evolves but only within an individual patient.
+Or that cancer is at the borderline between infections and civilization diseases because it evolves but only within an individual patient.
 Cancer is not portable (except for the cancer of the bear's devil's liver, which is transmitted to other devils by a bite) and the resulting evolutionary experience does not pass on to future generations.
 Therefore, anti-rabies are still as well (or poorly) as they once were.
-Or, as European surgeons enjoyed when Joseph Lister discovered and introduced aseptic surgery (using anti-septic carbons, as he once called phenol) so that patients stopped dying of infection, and European surgeons could discover an increasingly extensive and complex life-saving operation.
-Or, with our generation age of 20 to 30 years, we have not even the slightest chance to compete with microbes evolutionally, so that, in fact, the microbes and viruses of most illnesses take us grace to kill us immediately and instead to make us bacillo-carriers.
+Or, as European surgeons enjoyed when Joseph Lister discovered and introduced aseptic surgery (using anti-septic carbons, as he once called phenol), so patients stopped dying of infection, and European surgeons could discover an increasingly extensive and complex life-saving operation.
+Or, with our generation age of 20 to 30 years, we have not the slightest chance to compete with microbes in evolutionary terms, so that, in fact, microbes and viruses of most illnesses take us grace to kill us immediately and instead to make us bacillo-carriers.
 Their hosts quickly kill only evolutionarily young, inexperienced diseases such as swelling plague or ebola.
 Syphilis also shows a gradual decrease in virulence that occurred in Europe over the centuries of history of this disease.
 Or where our immune system goes, when today our newborns do not have to demonstrate their fitness to survive childhood infections and their mothers ability to protect their immunoglobulins in breast milk.
 Sooner or later, we either have to return to a more natural way of life and a more natural ratio of child mortality, or the evolution of our immunity will have to be taken artificially by gentlemen with white cloaks and good intentions.
 But I do not want to talk about it.
 I would get too far to the point of really important topics that I am trying to avoid somewhat unsuccessfully ...

 Antibiotic effects of natural medicines